wutangrepo/My-Web/README.md

   - Ensure the server’s `~/.ssh/authorized_keys` contains the public key that matches `DEPLOY_KEY`
 - Host key verification failed
   - The workflow adds the host key via `ssh-keyscan`.
 Confirm `DEPLOY_HOST` and `DEPLOY_PORT` are correct.

-## License

-Specify your preferred license here (e.g., MIT, Apache-2.0), and include a `LICENSE` file if applicable.